splunk-soar-connectors/.github/.github/PARTNERS.md

   1. Remember to add your name to the contributors list in the app JSON!
 [Example](https://github.com/splunk-soar-connectors/smime/blob/next/smime.json#L14)
   1. Push your `feature` branch to the remote repo, and ensure all automated checks are passing for your branch to prevent any delays in the publishing process.
-     1. If you want another pair of eyes :eyes: to review your change, open a pull request merging `feature` to `next`, and wait for someone from the Connectors team or another partner of the repo to review your PR.
+     1. If you want another pair of eyes :eyes: to review your change, open a pull request merging `feature` to `next`, and notify the Connectors team or another partner of the repo to review your PR.
      1. Otherwise, directly merge your `feature` branch to `next`!
   1. Shortly after merging your change to `next`, a [pull request](https://github.com/splunk-soar-connectors/office365/pull/28) should be opened by `splunk-soar-connectors-bot` merging `next` --> `main`.
 This pull request will also contain auto-generated released notes from the notes you appended earlier to `unreleased.md`.
 If the expected PR is not opened, you can manually run the [`start-release`](https://github.com/splunk-soar-connectors/office365/actions/workflows/start-release.yml) action configured for your repo.
-  1. Please review the PR and ensure all checks pass before merging to `main to prevent any delays in the publishing process.
+  1. Please review the PR and ensure all checks pass before merging to `main` to prevent any delays in the publishing process.
 Feel free to create an issue in the repo if you require any assistance.
   ![](Images/automated_checks.png)
   1. After merging to `main`,  wait for the `App Release` commit status to appear next to its head